hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_security_policy.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Frontdoor Security Policy.

-* `cdn_frontdoor_profile_name` - The name of the Frontdoor Profile that is linked to this Frontdoor Security Policy.

 ## Timeouts